MichaelKalamogan/FoodGram/README.md

 # FoodGramltd

-Simple recipe site that connects to a backend database.
+The intent of the site is for people, who have run out of ideas on what to cook, to draw inspiration from some of the recipes.
+* Based on the difficulty and the number of pax it serves, they can just choose after filtering according to the cuisine they prefer.
+* As more reviews are provided, it also provides an avenue for good homecooks to showcase their talents.

 * Built as part of a project for my software engineering course.
 * Can be accessed at the following url:  https://foodgramltd.herokuapp.com/recipes/home

 ## Details of App
 * Registered users are able to log in and upload their homemade recipes.
     * These recipes can be reviwed by other registered users
     * The final intent is to showcase really good recipes as well as the person who created it.
 Provides a platform for homecooks to showcase their talent.